Cerritos, California: Cerritos Center for the Performing Arts

-Cerritos Millennium Library
+Cerritos Library

 The Cerritos Library originally opened to the public on September 17, 1973, with a "First Ladies" theme (in recognition of former First Lady Pat Nixon's home in the community).
 Eight years later, the city made its first renovation to the library for $6.6 million.
 21,000 sqft were added for $5.4 million, and the remaining $1.2 million was spent on furniture and equipment.

 In the late 1990s, Cerritos recognized the ever-changing innovation in information technology and the internet, and plans for a second renovation were approved.
 During the reconstruction, all materials were moved off site to temporary trailers in the parking lot of the Cerritos Towne Center for two years.
 The second renovation and expansion was completed on March 16, 2002.

 At the time of its rededication, the newly renamed Cerritos Millennium Library was the first building in North America to be coated in titanium panels.
 This $40 million library features an elaborate interior design with themed reading rooms in a variety of old world and ultramodern styles.
 A third floor was added to include several conference rooms and an outdoor terrace.

 The Cerritos Library holds a Smithsonian Affiliation.
 It was awarded the American Library Association/American Institute of Architects "Award of Excellence" in 1989.
 It was also honored with Reader's Digest's 2004 Best Library Award.